shreyashmulik5444/shreyashmulik5444/README.md

 ---

 ## 🔸 About Me
-Aspiring data scientist on a mission to master machine learning and AI.
+As a data scientist on a mission to master machine learning and AI.
 Passionate about solving complex problems, building impactful models, and continuously improving through experimentation and learning.

 ---